 - Doctor of Physical Therapy.

-- Specializes in concussion, IASTM, cupping, dry needling, kinesio taping, orthopaedics.
+- Specialist in concussion, IASTM, cupping, dry needling, kinesio taping, orthopaedics.

 - 5-plus years of experience.

-To schedule a concussion evaluation or to learn more, call 609.463.CAPE.
+To schedule a concussion assessment or to learn more, please call 609.463.CAPE.